ianpgm/quickCOAT/Readme.md

 ###Prerequisites
 The following programs must be installed and executable from your $PATH:
 * [Julia](http://www.julialang.org/) version 1.0 or higher
   * Julia packages DataFrames, DataStructures, Bio, CSV, and Missings must also be installed.
-To install these, type `julia` to enter the Julia REPL then `]add DataFrames DataStructures Bio CSV Missings` to install the package.
+To install these, type `julia` to enter the Julia REPL then `]add DataFrames DataStructures CSV Missings` to install the package.
 Once package installation is complete, type backspace then `exit()` to exit the Julia REPL.
 * [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)
 * [muscle](http://www.drive5.com/muscle/manual/install.html)